B2Gold (NYSEAMERICAN:BTG) Hits New 52-Week High at $4.07

-BTG has been the subject of several recent analyst reports.
-Royal Bank of Canada began coverage on B2Gold in a research note on Wednesday, December 4th.
-They issued a “buy” rating and a $4.50 price target for the company.
-Scotiabank set a $5.30 price objective on shares of B2Gold and gave the company a “buy” rating in a research report on Wednesday, September 18th.
-Zacks Investment Research raised shares of B2Gold from a “hold” rating to a “buy” rating and set a $4.00 target price on the stock in a report on Thursday, November 21st.
-Finally, Raymond James restated a “buy” rating and set a $6.25 target price on shares of B2Gold in a research report on Friday, November 8th.
-Five investment analysts have rated the stock with a buy rating, B2Gold presently has a consensus rating of “Buy” and a consensus price target of $5.01.
+Several research analysts have recently weighed in on the company.
+Zacks Investment Research raised B2Gold from a “hold” rating to a “buy” rating and set a $4.00 target price for the company in a research note on Thursday, November 21st.
+Raymond James reiterated a “buy” rating and issued a $6.25 target price on shares of B2Gold in a research report on Friday, November 8th.
+Scotiabank set a $5.30 price target on shares of B2Gold and gave the stock a “buy” rating in a research report on Wednesday, September 18th.
+Finally, Royal Bank of Canada started coverage on shares of B2Gold in a research note on Wednesday, December 4th.
+They issued a “buy” rating and a $4.50 price target on the stock.
+Five research analysts have rated the stock with a buy rating, B2Gold has a consensus rating of “Buy” and an average price target of $5.01.

-B2Gold (NYSEAMERICAN:BTG) (TSE:BTO) last issued its quarterly earnings data on Tuesday, November 5th.
-The basic materials company reported $0.09 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.07 by $0.02.
+B2Gold (NYSEAMERICAN:BTG) (TSE:BTO) last released its quarterly earnings results on Tuesday, November 5th.
+The basic materials company reported $0.09 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.07 by $0.02.
 The firm had revenue of $310.78 million for the quarter.

 B2Gold Company Profile (NYSEAMERICAN:BTG)